Rararazzbian/RiivAI/README.md

 ## Features
 -Function calling to external modules 📢
--Long Term Memory for User Traits and Nicknames 🧠 -Stable Diffusion Image Generation 🖼️
+-Long Term Memory for Key info, User Traits, and Nicknames 🧠 -Stable Diffusion Image Generation 🖼️
 -(Limited) Internet Access 🔍
 With refined access to the following websites: